onflow/flow-nft/README.md

 Users are able to store their NFT objects directly in their accounts and transact peer-to-peer.
 Learn more in this [blog post about resources](https://medium.com/dapperlabs/resource-oriented-programming-bee4d69c8f8e).

-## Feedback

-As Flow and Cadence are still new, we expect this standard to evolve based on feedback from both developers and users.

-We'd love to hear from anyone who has feedback.
-For example:

-- Are there any features that are missing from the standard?
-- Are the current features defined in the best way possible?
-- Are there any pre and post conditions that are missing?
-- Are the pre and post conditions defined well enough?
-Error messages?
-- Are there any other actions that need an event defined for them?
-- Are the current event definitions clear enough and do they provide enough information?
-- Are the variable, function, and parameter names descriptive enough?
-- Are there any openings for bugs or vulnerabilities that we are not noticing?

-Please create an issue in this repository if there is a feature that you believe needs discussing or changing.

 ## Core Features (main NonFungibleToken interface)

 These features are the ones that are specified in the interface for NFTs.